 To what extent the art buyers were lovers or investors looking for a promising investment object, or a mixture of both, cannot be read from the absolute sales figures.

-The art market and the attractiveness of the offer for art collectors do not only depend on the market laws of supply and demand.
-Buying art, its volume and prices that are achieved for auctions is usually about a combination of individual taste, financial possibilities and priorities as well as very personal preferences and motives.
+The art market and its attractiveness to art collectors depend not only on the market laws of supply and demand.
+The purchase of art, its volume, and the prices achieved at auctions are usually a combination of individual taste, financial means and priorities, as well as very personal preferences and motives.

 If you try to resell your new acquisitions, you will quickly find that beauty is in the eye of the viewer, but the value in the hands of others.